mrkaleArduinoLib/gbj_memory/README.md

   - *Default value*: None

-<a id="prm_zeroPosition"></a>
+<a id="prm_minPosition"></a>
-- **zeroPosition**: Real memory position where the memory storage starts in bytes.
+- **minPosition**: Minimal real memory position where the memory storage starts in bytes.
 For instance, real time clock chips have own read only memory starting just after time keeping registers.
-Memory position in all methods is counted from 0 and considered as a logical position.
+- However, memory position in all other methods is counted from 0 and considered as a logical position, i.e., position from the minimal real position.
   - *Valid values*: non-negative integer 0 ~ 65535
   - *Default value*: 0